sanagrwl/sanagrwl.github.io/_posts/2019-03-08-graph-branching-timeseries.md

 1. query line 1 explanation
 2.
 3. Ignore the **branch** property for now.
-I'll cover that in branching section.
+I'll cover that in branching section

 Result:
 // add graph database screenshot to show relationships